Influencing Skills – How to Influence People who can Make or Break Your Innovation Plans

 - I want to raise $x of funding to launch and sustain sales of new product y as outlined in the business plan I’ve created.

-- I want my team to adopt these new, leaner and more agile ways of working that make the best use of our new technology, improving quality and efficiency.
+- I’d like my team to adopt these new, leaner and more agile ways of working that make the best use of our new technology, improving quality and efficiency.

 Take a moment now to write down your own target outcome(s).

-Step 2: identify who can make or break your plans
+Step 2: People clarity – identify who can make or break your plans

 Think as widely as you can, using these prompts as appropriate for you: